-- 2.4.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.4.a.
-Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core) - 2.4.b.
-Programs with up to seven approved resident positions must be provided with a minimum of 20 percent time.
-Programs with seven or more approved resident positions must be provided with a minimum of 20 percent time and an additional two percent time for each approved position.
-(Core)
+- 2.3.a.
+The term of appointment must be for the length of the program plus one year. ^(Detail) - 2.4.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.4.a.
+At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
+Additional support for program leadership must be provided as specified below.
+This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors. ^(Core)